Bobby Witt Jr. Player Props: Royals vs. Mets

 Bobby Witt Jr. At The Plate

+- Witt Jr. has 115 hits and an OBP of .302 to go with a slugging percentage of .464.
+All three of those stats rank first among Kansas City hitters this season.

-- Among qualifying batters in baseball, he ranks 58th in batting average, 124th in on-base percentage, and 46th in slugging.
+- Among the qualified hitters in baseball, he ranks 55th in batting average, 119th in on-base percentage, and 43rd in slugging.

-- Witt Jr. enters this game on a four-game hitting streak.
-In his last outings, he's hitting .417 with two homers.
+- Witt Jr. will look to extend his five-game hitting streak.
+He's batting .522 with two homers over the course of his last games.

+- In 64.5% of his 107 games this season, Witt Jr. has picked up at least one hit.
+He's also had 33 multi-hit games.

-- He has hit a home run in 17 games this season (16.0%), leaving the park in 3.9% of his trips to the dish.
+- In 15.9% of his games this year, he has hit a home run, and 3.9% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.